Google Code offered in: English - Español - 日本語 - 한국어 - Português - Pусский - 中文(简体) - 中文(繁體)

 Creating a battery of good unit test cases is an important part of ensuring the quality of your application over its lifecycle.
-To aid developers with their testing efforts, GWT provides integration with the popular JUnit unit testing framework.
-GWT allows JUnit test cases to run in either hosted mode or web mode, and also provides a benchmarking facility to help you understand the performance characteristics of the components of your application.
+To aid developers with their testing efforts, GWT provides integration with the popular JUnit unit testing framework and Emma code coverage tool.
+GWT allows JUnit test cases to run in either development mode or production mode.

 This section will describe how to create and run a set of unit test cases for your GWT project.
 In order to use this facility, you must have the JUnit library installed on your system.

 GWT includes a special GWTTestCase base class that provides JUnit integration.
-Running a compiled GWTTestCase subclass under JUnit launches an invisible instance of the GWT hosted mode browser which serves to emulate your application behavior during test execution.
+Running a compiled GWTTestCase subclass under JUnit launches the HtmlUnit browser which serves to emulate your application behavior during test execution.

 GWTTestCase is derived from JUnit's TestCase.
 The typical way to setup a JUnit test case class is to have it extend TestCase, and then run the it with the JUnit TestRunner.
 TestCase uses reflection to discover the test methods defined in your derived class.
 It is convention to begin the name of all test methods with the prefix test.